samfisherirl/Easy-Auto-GUI-for-AHK-v2/README.md

 - works with embedded ahk exe's from ahkconverter, you do not need ahkv1 or v2, hypothetically this should run portably

 # Contribution
-If you find a problem or an idea, fork or create issue.
+If you have an idea or find a problem, click the Issues tab and create issue or fork and pull.
 Thanks!
 #
 Example, cloning notepad++ to ahkv2.